ClintH/ixfx-demos/ml/pose/README.md

 * Key points are named, so it's possible to get the position of the nose, right ankle, and so on.
 * Each key point is individually scored on a scale of 0...1, where 1 is the highest confidence.
 * The overall pose is also given a score (not the case for some settings).
-* MoveNet has the possibility to detect poses of up to six bodies at a time, but most models are optimise for a single body.
+* MoveNet has the possibility to detect poses of up to six bodies at a time, but most models are optimised for a single body.

-There is some difference with what named key points are returned, see [the TFJS documentation for an overview](https://github.com/tensorflow/tfjs-models/blob/master/pose-detection/README.md#pose-estimation)
+There are some differences with what named key points are returned, see [the TFJS documentation for an overview](https://github.com/tensorflow/tfjs-models/blob/master/pose-detection/README.md#pose-estimation).

-### MoveNet
+## MoveNet

 MoveNet is considered the fastest and most accurate of the available TFJS models, detecting 17 points of a body.

-Has three modes:
+It three modes:
 1. _SinglePose.Lightning:_ optimised for speed, only a single body (default)
 2. _SinglePose.Thunder:_ optimised for accuracy, only a single body
 3. _MultiPose.Lightning:_ slower than 'SinglePose.Lightning' but can detect up to six bodies and also returns a bounding box for each pose.